ihack-23333/imms_ps_xbox_support/README.md

 ### About the experience 😎

-When the base is in ps mode, it will automatically use the preset optimal force feedback settings.
+When the wheelbases is in ps mode, it will automatically use the preset optimal force feedback settings.

 At present, it is a device that is simulated as a gear transmission, so the feel can be further improved by updating.
 Welcome to Star or Fork the project to get the latest version in time.